tasmota/docs/docs/Displays.md

 #
 ```

-the most conveniant editing is done via scripter.
+the most conveniant editing when developing or modifying is done via scripter.
 on every scripter save the display is reinitialized and you see
 immediately the result of your changes.
+however the normal use would be to store the descriptor in file system.

 example of scripter driven display descriptor: